RonenMelamed2/Portfolio/README.md

 * Synthesize and play audio using the pitch estimation methods mentioned above.
 * Play and pause full audio, or detected regions only.
 * Appply median-clipping to the displayed spectrogram.
-* Apply a bandpass filter in selected range
+* Apply a bandpass filter in selected range.
 * Display signal's energy function.
 * Export segmented wave files/time-signatures report.
-* Easily select time and frequency range using the mouse, and play audio with/without bandpass filter.
-* Import time-signatures from text files.
 * Export wave files/time-signatures report by displayed borders.
 * Zoom in/out.
 * Save displayed spectrogram as an image.